datum-carin/My-First/README.md

-# My-First
-Phone Directory Application - README
+# Phone Directory Application - README
+Overview:

-Overview:   This is a simple command-line application to manage a phone directory using a doubly linked list.
+This is a simple command-line application to manage a phone directory using a doubly linked list.
 The program allows users to:

 Add a contact (name and phone number),
 Display all contacts,